kimpro82/MyLegacyPractice/BASIC/README.md

 ## [Simultaneous Equations Solver (2024.08.20)](#list)

-- Linear Equation Solver using Determinant Method
+- System of Linear Equations Calculator using Determinant Method
   - Enter six floating-point numbers: `a`, `b`, `c`, `d`, `e`, and `f`
   - If fewer than six numbers are provided, zeros will be substituted for the missing values